0.5 Ounce of Nut Butter to Tbsp Conversion

 FAQs on nut butter volume to weight conversion

-0.5 ounces of nut butter equals how many US tablespoons?
+0.5 ounce of nut butter equals how many US tablespoons?

-How much is 0.945 US tablespoons of nut butter in ounces?
+How much is 0.945 US tablespoon of nut butter in ounces?

 Weight to Volume Conversions - Cooking Ingredients